-The Company has two other leases-one that expired in January 2023 and one that expires in February 2025.
+The Company had another lease that expired in January 2023 and was terminated at that time.
+The relating right of use asset and lease liability were written off at that time.
+The company has one further lease that expires in February 2025.
 The leases generally provide for annual increases based on a fixed amount and generally require the Company to pay real estate taxes, insurance, and repairs.